fricciardi/datetime2/docs/calendars.rst

 ..
 TODO: if we will be keeping all calendars on a page, a ToC here will be useful

-All the calendars listed here define the six standard comparison operators:
+All calendars listed here define the six standard comparison operators:
 ``<``, ``>``, ``==``, ``>=``, ``<=``, and ``!=``, which return a meaningful
 result when comparing calendar objects of the same type.
 When comparing a calendar object with an object of a different type, the ``==`` and ``!=``